Mamed Khalidov

-Mamed Khalidov (Мамед Магомедович Халидов; Mamed Chalidow [ˈmamɛt xaˈlidɔf]; born 17 July 1980 in Grozny) is a Polish mixed martial artist.
+Mamed Khalidov (Мамед Магомедович Халидов; Mamed Chalidow [ˈmamɛt xaˈlidɔf]; born 17 July 1980) is a Polish mixed martial artist.
 He is best known for competing in the Middleweight division of Polish MMA promotion KSW, where he is the former KSW Light Heavyweight and KSW Middleweight Champions.
-He is currently ranked #2 in the KSW Middleweight rankings.
+He is currently ranked #1 in the KSW Middleweight rankings.

 Biography

-Mamed Khalidov was born in Chechnya, Russia.
-He began practicing Kyokushin around age of 12 or 13 where he also holds black belt in.
-At age of 17 he fled from his homeland to Poland and continued practicing kyokushin while adding other combat styles on his repertoire such as Taekwondo, Shotokan Wrestling and Boxing soon after his arrival.
+Mamed Khalidov was born in Grozny, Soviet Union (now Chechen Republic of Russian Federation).
+He began practicing Kyokushin Karate around the age of 12 or 13, where he also holds a black belt.
+At the age of 17, he fled from his homeland to Poland and continued practicing martial arts, while adding other combat styles to his repertoire such as Taekwondo, Shotokan Karate, Wrestling and Boxing soon after his arrival.
 He also became competitive in all sports.
-Later he also became interested about becoming mixed martial artist and went training Mixed martial arts, Muay Thai, Combat Sambo, Brazilian jiu-jitsu and Grappling.
+Later he also became interested about becoming a mixed martial artist and began training Muay Thai, Combat Sambo, and Brazilian Jiu-Jitsu.

 Mixed martial arts career

 As of December 2011, Khalidov has fought eleven times under the KSW banner, though never featuring in a tournament, instead fighting individually such opponents as Daniel Tabera and Matt Lindland.

 Khalidov made his US debut with EliteXC on their October 10, 2008 ShoXC card against American Jason Guida.
 After almost two hard-fought rounds, Khalidov stopped Guida on the feet with an unanswered torrent of punches.

-Following the collapse of EliteXC, Khalidov has expressed interest in a hasty return to KSW, as previously outlined by his signing with ProElite in favor of nonexclusive contract status.
+Following the collapse of EliteXC, Khalidov has expressed interest in a hasty return to KSW, as previously outlined by his signing with ProElite in favor of non-exclusive contract status.
 Due to a broken hand, Khalidov was unable to return for KSW X on December 12, 2008.
-Following his recovery, he fought PRIDE veteran Daniel Acacio at KSW XI on 15 May, knocking him out in 1:10 minutes of the first round to win the newly created KSW Light Heavyweight Championship.
+Following his recovery, he fought PRIDE veteran Daniel Acacio at KSW XI on 15 May, knocking him out at 1:10 of the first round to win the newly created KSW Light Heavyweight Championship.

 Khalidov signed a three-fight deal with World Victory Road Sengoku and his first appearance for the promotion was on the November 7th card against Sengoku middleweight champion Jorge Santiago.
 Although, the fight was not a title bout, Khalidov defeated Santiago via first-round TKO.
-A rematch of the bout was held at World Victory Road Presents: Sengoku Raiden Championships 12 on March 7, 2010 for the Middleweight Championship, which Khalidov lost via controversial unanimous decision.
+A rematch of the bout was held at World Victory Road Presents: Sengoku Raiden Championships 12 on March 7, 2010, for the Middleweight Championship, which Khalidov lost via controversial unanimous decision.

 At KSW XIII Mamed fought Ryuta Sakurai to a draw.
 Sakurai secured a kimura early in the first round, but Khalidov escaped.
 During the rest of the fight he had 6 submission attempts including 4 guillotine chokes, 1 ankle lock and 1 heel hook, but couldn't force the tap from Sakurai.